sabry-awad97/rust-mcp-servers/crates/time_mcp/README.md

 ## 🌐 Supported Timezones

-The server supports all IANA timezone names.
+The server dynamically supports **all 400+ IANA timezone names** from `chrono-tz`.
+The completion system provides fuzzy matching for easy discovery.
 Here are some common examples:

 ### Americas